Skip to main content

 (2) The placement disrupts.

 (3) The child's adoption has been finalized.
-The sending agent shall also include a copy of the final judgment or decree of adoption.
+The sending agent is to include a copy of the final judgment or decree of adoption.

-(F) Upon notification from the appropriate authority in the receiving state from the agency supervising the placement, or from the Ohio ICPC office that a child's return to Ohio is necessary, the sending agent shall arrange for the child's return or alternative placement.
-The return shall be within five business days from the date of the notice of removal unless otherwise agreed upon between the sending and receiving state ICPC offices.
-All costs associated with the child's return or alternative placement shall be the responsibility of the sending agent.
+(F) Upon notification from the appropriate authority in the receiving state from the agency supervising the placement, or from the Ohio ICPC office that a child's return to Ohio is necessary, the sending agent is to arrange for the child's return or alternative placement.
+The return is to be within five business days from the date of the notice of removal unless otherwise agreed upon between the sending and receiving state ICPC offices.
+All costs associated with the child's return or alternative placement will be the responsibility of the sending agent.

 Supplemental Information